SAP-archive/cloud-platform-workflow-virtual-event/exercises/09/readme.md

 ### 4. Add a Form to the User Task in the workflow definition

-You can build custom UI5 components to be used within the My Inbox app to display user task information and offer user interaction, or you can use a zero-code form builder facility within the SAP Web IDE workflow editor to create a form that can display and collect data, and offer decision buttons.
+You can build custom UI5 components to be used within the My Inbox app to display user task information and offer user interaction, or you can use a zero-code form builder facility within the workflow editor to create a form that can display and collect data, and offer decision buttons.

 For the majority of simple decision tasks, a form is likely to be a good choice as they're easy and fast to create and don't require programming knowledge.

 In this step you'll add a form to be used in the User Task you created earlier in this exercise.

-:point_right: Go back to editing the workflow definition in the SAP Web IDE Full-Stack, and select the User Task.
+:point_right: Go back to editing the workflow definition in the App Studio Workflow Dev Space and select the User Task.
 In the "User Interface" tab of the "User Task Properties", switch from type "SAPUI5 Component" to "Form", and then select the "Create File" link to open up a dialog where you can specify the basic form information:

 ![New Form dialog](newformdialog.png)